 - Users want to know what their friends are doing

-They engage with content the same way, they are more apt to read a retweeted article than go browsing a blog on their own.
-Knowing this, we set out to find how we could put content at the fingertips of an exploratory users, one who wasn’t necessarily in search of content but was hoping to find it.
+These users engage with content in the same way, they are more apt to read a retweeted article than go browsing a blog on their own.
+Knowing this, we set out to find how we could put content at the fingertips of exploratory users, one who wasn’t necessarily in search of content but was hoping to find it.

-We’re fully aware this concept was a hypothetical and would require tremendous amount of handshaking between two companies and is rather over simplified.
+We’re fully aware this concept was a hypothetical and would require a tremendous amount of handshaking between two companies and is rather oversimplified.

 We opted for the latter.
 Google Maps at the time had not yet committed to content.
 Taking a look at Maps today, it looks totally different than it did at the start of the year much less a couple months ago.
 Maps have become more content than directions and, in a way, we were ahead of the curve.
 At the time, it surely wasn’t as fleshed out as it is now.

 Our research started to show us that users wanted content for places, events or venues they were interested in to exist in the same place that tells them how to get there.
 We made sure to adhere to the design principles we had set out from the beginning to keep us from adding features and unnecessary options.

 Content for places, events or venues you want to go to could exist in the same place that tells you how to get there.

 Our premise was simple in theory but complex in nature: why can’t users be shown what’s happening around them in the place they go to look for directions?
 If users can be told about nearby events in the same place they get their directions from, they would be more likely to go to these events, movies, exhibits, etc.